 You can build your hydroponics system two ways.
 Either as a DIY project or you can buy a basic kit to speed the process up.

 Fortunately, the items needed to build your own hydroponic growing systems are fairly easy to obtain.
 The container can be anything that is a minimum of 8-9 inches deep.
 Tin and iron are not recommended as too much zinc can leach into the plants poisoning them.
 Most wood will rot (Redwood will not).

-Similar to a typical garden, using the right growing medium is critically important.
+Similar to what you would do when growing a soil-based vegetable garden, using the right growing medium is critically important.
 Since hydroponic gardens are soilless, your choice of medium is simply there to anchor the roots of the plants.
 It provides no nutritional benefits.
 You will do that separately.
 Some options for growing mediums are perlite, coir (coconut husk fibers), clay pellets and rockwool (made from basalt rock), Sunleaves rocks (made from shale), hydrocorn (lava rock) and growstones.
 Each has its own benefits.